26th March 2020

 30th July 2014

-AGI Northern Ireland regional group was formed in 2001, and officially launched in 2002, to raise awareness of geographic information (GI) within Northern Ireland, and to encourage the sharing of knowledge and data between those with an interest in GI.
+The AGI Northern Ireland national group was formed in 2001, and officially launched in 2002, to raise awareness of geographic information (GI) within Northern Ireland, and to encourage data and knowledge sharing.

 Since its formation, AGI Northern Ireland (AGI-NI) has established and maintained strong partnerships with a range of public and private sector organisations locally as well as further afield.

-AGI-NI has also developed a program of Industry conference/exhibition events, seminars and site visits with the local GI community in mind.
-Such events have, and continue to assist in, providing continuing professional development (CPD), networking, and other (business related) opportunities.
-Furthermore, attendance at AGI-NI events can assist in achieving Chartered Geographer, CGeog (GIS), accreditation through the AGI CPD program.
+AGI-NI has also developed a program of industry conference/exhibition events, seminars and site visits with the local GI community in mind.
+Such events provide continuing professional development (CPD), networking, and other (business related) opportunities.

-AGI regional activities are directed by the AGI Northern Ireland Regional Committee.
-The Committee comprises of 15 active members, with representatives from both the public and private sectors.
+Activities are directed by the AGI Northern Ireland Committee.
+The Committee comprises 15 active members with representatives from both the public and private sectors.
 The group is currently chaired by Rico Santiago, Ordnance Survey NI.

-At a policy level, AGI-NI has representation on the Northern Ireland GI Strategy Delivery Board, local and regional stakeholder and GI user groups, professional associations, as well as representation at national level on AGI Council, London.
+At a policy level, AGI-NI has representation on the Northern Ireland GI Strategy Delivery Board, local and regional stakeholder and GI user groups, professional associations, as well as at the national level on AGI Council in London.